Sacraments of Initiation for Children and Infants Policy

 Parents are encouraged to be fully involved in the processes of discerning readiness and preparation of their children.
 The celebration of the sacrament of reconciliation (confession) is encouraged during Lent prior to the celebration of the sacraments of confirmation and first Eucharist during the Easter season.

-Copies of "The Policy for the Initiation of Children into the Catholic Church in the Archdiocese of Adelaide" (1999) may be obtained from Jenny O'Brien, Office of Worship, on 8152 7806 or by email.
+Copies of "The Policy for the Initiation of Children into the Catholic Church in the Archdiocese of Adelaide" (1999) may be obtained from the Office of Worship please phone 8210 8130 or send an email.

 Sacraments of Initiation for Children and Infants